 Key Takeaways: Pilot trials in cancer patients indicate that the ketogenic is safe and effective in some patients when used with standard treatments.
 More research needs to be done to further assess the value of carbohydrate restriction in treating symptoms of cancer.

 Putting the Research in Context

 What does the available literature as a whole say about carbohydrate restriction and cancer?
-A meta-analysis by Schwartz et al looked at the literature on 32 glioma patients treated using the ketogenic diet as an alternative or complementary therapy.
+A meta-analysis by Schwartz et al. looked at the literature on 32 glioma patients treated using the ketogenic diet as an alternative or complementary therapy.

-Six of these patients were from the study above by Champ et al. Five were from case studies including the three from the studies by Nebeling et al. and Zucculo et al. discussed above.
+Six of these patients were from the study above by Champ et. al. Five were from case studies including the three from the studies by Nebeling et al. and Zucculo et al. discussed above.